ccamel/awesome-ccamel/README.md

 - [ivanceras/sauron](https://github.com/ivanceras/sauron) - A versatile web framework and library for building client-side and server-side web applications
 - [jasonwitty/socktop](https://github.com/jasonwitty/socktop) - socktop is a remote system monitor with a rich TUI interface, inspired by `top` and `btop`, that communicates with a lightweight remote agent over WebSockets.
 - [jnsahaj/lumen](https://github.com/jnsahaj/lumen) - Beautiful git diff viewer, generate commits with AI, get summary of changes, all from the CLI
+- [joaquinbejar/OrderBook-rs](https://github.com/joaquinbejar/OrderBook-rs) - A high-performance, thread-safe limit order book implementation written in Rust.
+This project provides a comprehensive order matching engine designed for low-latency trading systems, with a focus on concurrent access patterns and lock-free data structures.
 - [jprochazk/garde](https://github.com/jprochazk/garde) - A powerful validation library for Rust
 - [jsinger67/parol](https://github.com/jsinger67/parol) - LL(k) and LALR(1) parser generator for Rust and C#
 - [kawasin73/prsqlite](https://github.com/kawasin73/prsqlite) - Pure Rust implementation of SQLite